PeterCamilleri/CX16/tools/README.md

 Here are a few selected options

-    -D name[=value]    Define a symbol
+    -D name[=value]    Define a symbol.
-    -I dir             Set an include directory search path -U                 Mark unresolved symbols as import
+    -I dir             Set an include directory search path.
+    -U                 Mark unresolved symbols as import.
-    -h                 Display help on the usage and available options -i                 Ignore case of symbols
+    -h                 Display help on the usage and available options.
+    -i                 Ignore case of symbols.
-    -l name            Create a listing file if assembly was OK -o name            Name the output file
+    -l name            Create a listing file if assembly was OK.
+    -o name            Name the output file.

 You can also refer to the documentation for more complete information.